LDAWG-a11y/a11yWebApp/src/guides/accessible-site-search-with-combobox-suggestions.md

 We looked at four different implementations and we could have gone on forever, as seldom are the patterns the same under the hood.
 I'm not saying it is important that a screen reader hears that it is an "option" because that implies that no change of context should automatically occur (without warning).
 Which begs the question, what should they hear if they access the suggestions?
 Well ultimately it's a link as it navigates to a new URL, but we cannot have links in a `listbox`, at least we cannot have their semantics exposed, we can of course add `role="option"` to them, but then we are back at square one, assuming that role is announced at all.

 Apple's are announced as links and it does inform a screen reader that there are a certain number of options available.
-It does not have `aria-controls` present on the input, which I know doesn't do a great deal due to lack of screen reader support, it does at least reinforce that programmatic relationship.
+It does not have `aria-controls` present on the `<input>,` which I know doesn't do a great deal due to lack of screen reader support, it does at least reinforce that programmatic relationship.

-As it is critical that we consider all users when developing sites and the components they are built with we need to ensure that we ensure they work for screen reader users too, then they are in the best position to decide whether they use it or not, choice is tool that allows users to operate sites in a way that works for them.
+As it is critical that we consider all users when developing sites and the components they are built with we need to ensure that they work for screen reader users too, then they are in the best position to decide whether they use it or not, choice is tool that allows users to operate sites in a way that works for them.

 ## How should we build one?

-I don't have a definitive answer here, I'm afraid.
+I don't have a definitive answer here I'm afraid.
 If I had the resources available to me, I'd quite happily pay for some user testing, to test several patterns to determine which one seemed the most intuitive, especially to screen reader users.
 We can build a few patterns though and list the pros and cons of each, then if you're viewing this page to find a solution, maybe you can conduct the user testing and base your decision on that?

 ## Let's build some examples

 As always, this isn't a design demo, so I'm just going to make them look OK, I will of course ensure contrast and focus are perceivable, but they'll look relatively basic, just to reduce the amount of work I need to do.
 Also, there are some differences between the examples we discussed, most of them redirect a user to a search results page, whereas the Mozilla example directs a user to the actual page, we're going to be doing the latter.

-We will only add the combobox when JS is available, I always buy into progressive enhancement, in that we don't want redundant controls on a page for our users if JS isn't available.
+We will only add the `listbox` when JS is available, I always build in progressive enhancement, in that we don't want redundant controls on a page for our users if JS isn't available.
 What I'm going to do here is I'm going to write the base HTML for the input and its containers in actual HTML, obviously without JS this will do nothing at all.
 The two options here are:

-* Add the input and wrapping elements to the DOM with JS, then a user won't have to face the frustration of interacting with a redundant control
+* Add the input and wrapping elements to the DOM with JS instead, then a user won't have to face the frustration of interacting with a redundant control
 * Wrap the element in a <form> (assuming you have a backend for this), which you may want to remove or neutralise when JS is available as the links will be doing the navigating when there is JS

 For the first example, I am going to provide all three files: HTML, JS & CSS and only the JS for the remaining examples, as that's the only file that will change (He says apprehensively as thus far he has only built the first example).

 ### The combobox and option approach

-Technically this fails [WCAG 3.2.2 On Input (A)](https://www.w3.org/WAI/WCAG22/Understanding/on-input.html), as it states "Changing the setting of any user interface component does not automatically cause a change of context unless the user has been advised of the behaviour before using the component."
-It then goes on to state that "So checking a checkbox, entering text into a text field, or changing the selected option in a list control changes its setting, but activating a link or a button does not".
-So, this is in fact causing a change of context here, in that the page that loads is a new context, focus will move to the `<body>` of the new page and navigating using an `role="option"` is still changing a selected "option".

-How much of an issue is this?
-Ultimately if something is tested with disabled users and they say it is perfectly understandable to them, irrespective of what WCAG says then users before standards, always.
+Technically this fails [WCAG 3.2.2 On Input (A)](https://www.w3.org/WAI/WCAG22/Understanding/on-input.html), as similar to the Google approach, how much of an issue that actually is is something that can only be determined by disabled folks, if they say it is perfectly understandable to them, irrespective of what WCAG says then users before standards, always.
 This view can of course be problematic for legal risk, depending where in the world you live, maybe the fact it does not fully comply could leave you open to some legal challenge.

 What behaviour would a user expect from a site search?
-A sighted user would not "see" a typical `<select>` &` <option>`s element, as the OS styles those, so what they "see" resembles something they encounter every time they use a search engine, an item that will accept text filtering, whilst filtering a bunch of suggestions, clicking one of those suggestions will navigate to a results page or an actual page.
+A sighted user would not "see" a typical `<select>` &` <option>`s element, as the OS styles those, so what they "see" resembles something they encounter every time they use a search engine, an <input> that will accept text filtering, whilst filtering a bunch of suggestions, clicking one of those suggestions will navigate to a results page or an actual page.

-What about a user that is blind and cannot see the interface?
-If their screen reader tells them "option, 1 of 10, selected" (or words to that effect), will they expect to navigate to a new URL?
-That's a question only screen reader users can answer.
 If the only user group that may find this behaviour unexpected are screen reader users, would it be enough to advise just those users of what will happen?
-I'm not a fan of hiding instructions just for screen reader users, typically all users benefit from them, in this instance though maybe it's acceptable, as we can make our suggestions look like links, we could use icons, underlines or whatever just to add additional visual affordances.
-As any of those aforementioned affordances won't necessarily provide a user of a screen reader with any additional information, could we just ensure that the name of the <input> includes a little extra info?
-If our input had a visually hidden accessible name, such as "Search navigation links" and we had underlines on the actual links, is that enough of an advance warning to both sighted and unsighted users?
+I'm not a fan of hiding instructions just for screen reader users, typically all users benefit from them, in this instance though maybe it's acceptable, as we can make our suggestions look like links, we could use icons, underlines or whatever, just to add additional visual affordances.
+As any of those aforementioned affordances won't necessarily provide a user of a screen reader with any additional information, could we just ensure that the name of the `<input>` includes a little extra info?
+If our `<input>` had a visually hidden accessible name, such as "Search navigation links" and we had underlines on the actual links, is that enough of an advance warning to both sighted and unsighted users?

-I could include a `<button>`, like a "Go" <`button>`, a user clicks a suggestion, focus returns to the input and there is an adjacent `<button>`, which when clicked will then do exactly perform the same action.
-This is an acceptable WCAG technique for meeting the On input SC.
+I could include a `<button>`, like a "Go" <`button>`, a user clicks a suggestion, focus returns to the input and there is an adjacent `<button>`, which when clicked will then perform the same action.
+This is an acceptable WCAG technique for meeting the On Input SC.
 But, sometimes it may be hard to convince stakeholders to add that `<button>`, as you may get the whole "It's adding an extra step for everybody" feedback, which is probably true.
-We may also get the "We don't want a visible text `<label>` on the `<input>`" instruction.
-So, what I am going to do, is just create an `<input>`, the `<input>` will have no button or visible label, it will just have a magnifying glass icon.
-Visually it has a label, as the icon communicates the purpose, programmatically, it will have a proper< label>, with the visually hidden text "Search navigation links".
+We may also get the "We don't want a visible text `<label>` on the `<input>`, we just want an icon" instruction.
+So, what I am going to do, is just create an `<input>`, with no button or visible label, it will just have a magnifying glass icon.
+Visually it has a label, as the icon communicates the purpose, programmatically, it will have a proper `<label>`, with the visually hidden text "Search navigation links".
 I have to admit to not being 100% sure whether in isolation the underlined links and the hidden label are enough to "advise" a user of expected behaviour to pass On input, I think it is, but somebody smarter may disagree.
 See this as a "grey area", until you can confirm otherwise.

 In any event, I would hope that this would not be the sole navigation mechanism on any site, so assuming there was a typical `<nav>` and perhaps a site map or footer links, then there are alternative ways navigating.
 But ultimately, test with users, they can tell you what is understandable and usable to them, much better than somebody who does not have the same lived experiences.